How to Find Contrast without Adding Black

 Have you heard the term CMYK?
 That is the acronym for Cyan, Magenta, Yellow, and Black.
 Those are the four colors of 4-color printing.
 These particular colors can be combined to make up a very large range of printed colors.
 Have you ever looked at printed material with a magnifying glass or a printer's loupe?
 If so, you will see tiny dots that make up the image or a "flat" color.

 For this reason, many surface design clients avoid large expanses of black.
 I recommend that you consider mixing colors that include less than 15% black (especially over a large area of your composition).
-You can find lush contrast in the colors that remain.
-For instance, in my example below, this deeply saturated purple balances really well with the grass green.
-And the warm yellow contrasts directly with our purple.
-Then, the neutral originates from the grass green (or it could come from the yellow) and makes this palette very rich.
+You can find such contrast in the colors that remain.
+For instance, in my example below, this deeply saturated purple balances really well against a lime green.
+And the warm yellow contrasts nicely with our neutral.
+Then, the neutral originated from the green (or it could come from the yellow) and makes the palette very rich.